odairoos/odairoos/README.md

 - 👋 Hi, I’m Odair Oliveira de Sá
 - 👀 I’m interested in artifical intelligence and Big Data techniques
 - 🌱 I’m currently Phd studant in Computer Engineering
-- 💞️ I’m looking to collaborate on work to create a solution for management of energy
 - 📫 How to reach me can be by email: ooliveiras@hotmail.com

 <!---